-Every morning, I lit an oil lamp and routinely repeated a set of prayers to the various Hindu Gods on my altar.
-It was a time in my life when I was juggling several roles, and my faith was a little shaky.
-So most mornings, I would usually repeat these prayers by rote while my mind raced ahead to all the things I had to do.
-On this particular day, I was filled with self-pity, a profound sense of being unworthy, and worry knowing that the same feelings were developing in my beautiful young daughter.
-I stood at the altar in my house, struggling to find the faith that had been my anchor in years past, mindlessly repeating the prayer above.
-Without warning or prompting, my prayer spontaneously changed to a mesmerizing visualization.
-In it, as my daughter and I stood in front of a picture of Ganesha, a little replica of Ganesha moved into our hearts and started cleaning out.
-He wrapped his trunk around the darkness created by the sense of unworthiness, self-doubt, and powerlessness and plucked it out.
-As he did that, the little flame within our hearts became bigger and brighter and the sensations of self-pity, guilt, and shame were replaced with a sense of trust and peace.
+Ganesha’s Return & An Epiphany.
+Every morning, then as now, I light an oil lamp and repeat a set of prayers to the various Hindu Gods.
+At the time, I was juggling several roles, mother, wife, employee, student, and my faith was a little shaky.
+Most mornings, I would usually repeat these prayers by rote while my mind raced ahead to everything I had to do.
+On this particular day, I was filled with self-pity, a profound sense of being unworthy, and worry.
+The worry that the same feelings were developing in my beautiful young daughter.
+I stood at the altar, mindlessly repeating prayers and struggling to find the faith that had been my anchor in years past.
+Then, without warning or prompting, I was drawn into a vision.

-I came out of that visualization with a deep knowing that the only obstacles we face are within and that Ganesha is not an entity in a picture or a sculpture outside us.
+I came out of that visualization with a deep knowing that the only obstacles we face are within; that Ganesha is not an entity in a picture or a sculpture outside us.
 He is the power within that recognizes these blocks and helps release them.